-How to make an orchid bloom again ?
+How to make an orchid bloom again indoors?

-Orchids are beautiful houseplants that are highly appreciated for the beauty of their flowers.
-They are not difficult to care for if you follow a few basic rules and they have the particularity of blooming several times a year.
-Unfortunately, it can happen that the flowers wither completely and the plant is left bare.
-Don't panic: in order to make the most of your orchid's beautiful flowers, Flowy has put together a guide full of valuable tips to make your orchid bloom again.
+Orchids are pretty indoor plants that are very popular for the beauty of their flowers.
+They are not difficult to maintain if you follow a few basic rules and have, moreover, the particularity of flowering several times a year.
+Unfortunately, it can happen that the flowers wither completely and that the plant is thus found bare.
+Don't panic: so that you can make the most of your orchid's pretty flowers, Flowy has concocted a guide full of valuable advice to make your orchid bloom again.

 1. A bit of light

-Orchids need good light to flourish.
-If they stop blooming, they may not have enough light.
-Remember to check the color of your plant's leaves: if they are dark green, it means that they lack light.
-Ideally, place your orchid near a window facing east or west, away from direct sunlight that could burn its leaves.
-Do not hesitate to turn your pot from time to time to allow the whole plant to grow evenly.
+Orchids need good light to thrive.
+If they no longer flower, it may be that they don't have enough.
+Remember to check the color of the leaves of your plant: if they are dark green, it means that they lack light.
+The ideal is to place your orchid near an East or West facing window, away from direct sunlight which could burn its leaves.
+Also don't hesitate to turn your pot from time to time to allow the whole plant to grow evenly.

-In the spring and summer, during the growth period of your plant, it is recommended to use a special orchid fertilizer after each watering.
-Be sure to water well before feeding to avoid mineral build-up on the roots.
-The nutrients in the fertilizer will help your plant grow and produce beautiful flowers.
-During the rest of the year, your orchid's needs are less, so be sure to limit the amount of fertilizer applied to give it a rest.
+In spring and summer, when your plant is growing, it is recommended to use a special orchid fertilizer after each watering.
+Be sure to water well before feeding to prevent mineral buildup on the roots.
+The nutrients present in the fertilizer will facilitate the growth of your plant and help it produce pretty flowers.
+The rest of the year, your orchid's needs are less, so be sure to limit the amount of fertilizer you apply to give it time to rest .

 3. Regular but controlled watering

-Orchids need to be watered regularly in order to flower.
-During the summer, immerse your plant in water at room temperature for 15 minutes, about once a week.
-In winter, reduce the watering to twice a month.
-Then make sure you drain the pot well before putting it back in its pot holder.
-Indeed, stagnant water could damage the roots and consequently prevent the proper development of your plant and its flowers.
+Orchids need regular watering in order to flower.
+During the summer period, immerse your plant in water at room temperature for 15 minutes, about once a week.
+In winter, reduce watering to twice a month.
+Then be sure to drain the pot well before putting it back in its cachepot.
+Indeed, stagnant water could damage its roots and therefore prevent the proper development of your plant and its flowers.

 4. A chic cut

-To make your orchid bloom again, think of removing the faded flowers which did not fall by themselves.
-The cut will be different according to its variety.
+To make your orchid bloom again, remember to remove faded flowers that have not fallen by themselves.
+The cut will be different depending on its variety.

-The stems of Phalaenopsis orchids can give flowers several times.
-So wait a few days, take a pair of secateurs and cut the stem between the 2nd and 3rd node from the bottom.
+The stems of Phalaenopsis orchids can flower repeatedly.
+So wait a few days, take a pruner then cut the stem between the 2nd and 3rd node from the bottom.

-Remember to disinfect your pruning shears with a flame or alcohol to avoid the transmission of disease from one plant to another.
-Thanks to this cut, a new shoot as well as new buds should quickly appear.
+Remember to disinfect your pruning shears well using a flame or alcohol to avoid the transmission of disease from one plant to another.
+Thanks to this cut, a new growth as well as new buds should quickly appear.

-The Orchid loves heat and will thrive in an environment where the temperature is between 16 and 27°C. It can survive very well at lower temperatures, but studies have shown that heat can trigger the growth and blooming of new flowers.
-In fact, orchids bloom as a result of alternating warmer temperatures during the day and cooler temperatures at night.
-If you want to reproduce this difference, prune your orchid as explained above and place it in a cool place for about 20 days in early fall.
+The Orchid loves heat and will thrive in an environment where the temperature is between 16 and 27°C. It can survive very well in lower temperatures, but studies have shown that heat helps trigger growth and the opening of new flowers.
+Indeed, the flowering of orchids results from the alternation of warmer temperatures during the day and cooler at night.
+If you want to reproduce this difference, prune your orchid as explained above and place it in a cool place for about twenty days at the beginning of autumn.

-Finally, consider repotting your plant every two to three years in a larger pot than the previous one.
-We also recommend that you improve its drainage in order to avoid the accumulation of water at the roots which could make them rot.
+Finally, remember to repot your plant every two to three years in a larger pot than the previous one.
+We also recommend that you improve its drainage to avoid the accumulation of water at the roots which could cause them to rot.
 To do this, place a bed of gravel, small pebbles or clay balls at the bottom of the pot.

 Sold out